mmolimar/kafka-connect-fs/docs/source/connector.rst

 They read files and process each record from the FS.
-The **file reader** is needed by the policy to enable the connector to process each record and includes in the implementation how to seek and iterate over the records in the file.
+The **file reader** is needed by the policy to enable the connector to process each record and includes in the implementation how to seek and iterate over the records within the file.

 The file reader to be used when processing files is defined in the ``file_reader.class`` connector property.

-In the same way as the policies, the connector provides several sort of readers to parse and read records for different file formats.
+In the same way as policies, the connector provides several sort of readers to parse and read records for different file formats.
 If you don't have a file reader that fits your needs, just implement one with the unique restriction that it must implement the interface ``com.github.mmolimar.kafka.connect.fs.file.reader.FileReader``.